 Christopher McDermott (Vice President)

 Christopher McDermott is a Barrister at the Victorian Bar specialising in public law and common law briefs.
 Prior to joining the Bar, he was a Senior Lawyer with the Australian Government Solicitor (AGS) specialising in administrative law, appearing on behalf of Commonwealth Departments in complex litigation in federal courts and tribunals.
 Prior to working with the AGS, Christopher was Senior Associate to the Deputy Chief Justice of the Family Court.
 Before this, Christopher worked at the Attorney – General’s Department on human rights and access to justice strategies.
 In this role, he worked on the Same-Sex Relationships (Equal Treatment in Commonwealth Laws – Superannuation) Act 2008.

 Christopher completed his law degree at the Australian National University in 2007 where he wrote a thesis on the discriminatory treatment of sexually active gay/bisexual men by the Australian Red Cross Blood Service.
-Christopher is also currently completing a Masters of Law at Melbourne University.
+Christopher also completed a Master of Laws at the University of Melbourne in 2017.